 There are actually scientific reasons why.
 In addition to the need for food for survival, the brain is a major controller of your appetite that can encourage you to eat due to food-reward associations, stress or emotions in the absence of actual hunger.
 Hormonal levels can also play a role by encouraging you to eat or reducing your ability to feel full.
 The fast food market often offers ultra-processed foods that are typically combined with sophisticated additives, making these foods edible, palatable and habit forming.
 All of these things can cause you to overeat, but you have the power to change that!
 By recognising these mechanisms are driving your appetite, you can change the way you look at food and fight back against overeating.

 Many people have the experience of seeing great progress on a weight loss journey only to suddenly see the scale stop moving once it gets to a certain number.
 This is perfectly normal!
 The body learns to function at an optimal level within a certain weight range.
-This is called body weight set point theory.
-The body interprets weight loss as a threat and uses a compensatory mechanism to force you back to your previous weight range by increasing your appetite and slowing your metabolism.
+This is known as the set point theory.
+The body interprets weight loss as a threat and responds by forcing you back to your previous weight range by increasing your appetite and slowing your metabolism.
 This can cause a halt in weight loss and even weight gain for up to a year after weight loss occurs.
 The good news is that your weight loss efforts are not in vain.
 Diet and exercise interventions have been shown to keep people from fully returning to their previous weight.

 Working hard only to then step on the scale and see the exact same number can be a frustrating feeling.
 When you begin to lose weight, your body actually begins working against you to bring the weight back to its previous range.
-Any attempt to lose weight is counteracted by a compensatory bodily response.
-This is called body weight set point theory.
+Any attempt to lose weight is counteracted by your own body.
+This is known as the set point theory.
 It causes the lack of change you see on the scale, but don’t give up!
 Proper exercise and diet have been shown to prevent people with obesity from returning completely to their previous weight and they can help you too.
 Some weight management medications can also assist in your journey to successful weight loss so be confident in your ability to make lasting change.
 You can do it!

-Identifying your environmental and social cues that cause cravings and overeating can help you to avoid or change those cues.
+Knowing the things that cause cravings and overeating can help you to avoid or change those cues.
 Prescription medicines work in different ways.
 Some help you to feel less hungry or full sooner.
 Others may make it harder for your body to absorb fat from the foods you eat.
 Another way to reduce your appetite is to get proper sleep duration and reduce your levels of stress.
-Take care of your body and your mind and don’t be afraid to give some of these appetite curbing strategies a try!